 - D. Cash and Cash Equivalents This classification includes undeposited receipts, petty cash, cash on deposit with private bank accounts, and deposits held by the State Treasurer in the Short-Term Investment Fund (STIF).
-The STIF maintained by the State Treasurer has the general characteristics of a demand deposit account in that participants may deposit and withdraw cash at any time without prior notice or penalty. - E. Investments To the extent available, investments are recorded at fair value based on quoted market prices in active markets on a trade-date basis.
-Additional information regarding the fair value measurement of investments is disclosed in Note 3. - F. Receivables Receivables consist of charges to customers for services, leases on facilities, and miscellaneous revenues.
-Receivables also include amounts due from the Foundation.
-Receivables are considered fully collectible; accordingly, no allowance for doubtful accounts has recorded. - G. Capital Assets Capital assets are stated at cost at date of acquisition or acquisition value at date of donation in the case of gifts.
+The STIF maintained by the State Treasurer has the general characteristics of a demand deposit account in that participants may deposit and withdraw cash at any time without prior notice or penalty.
+The College's equity position in the STIF is recorded at fair value.
+Additional information regarding the fair value measurement of deposits held by the State Treasurer in the STIF is disclosed in Note 3. - E. Receivables Receivables consist of charges to customers for services, leases on facilities, and miscellaneous revenues, as well as amounts due from the Foundation.
+Receivables also include amounts due from the State in connection with reimbursement of allowable expenditures made pursuant to contracts and grants.
+Receivables are considered fully collectible; accordingly, no allowance for doubtful accounts has been recorded. - F. Capital Assets Capital assets are stated at cost at date of acquisition or acquisition value at date of donation in the case of gifts.
 Donated capital assets acquired prior to July 1, 2015 are stated at fair value as of the date of donation.
 The value of assets constructed includes all material direct and indirect construction costs.
 Interest costs incurred are capitalized during the period of construction.